tpkemme/tacticalwp-theme/README.md

 ### Check For WordPress Coding Standards

-Foundation comes with everything you need to run tests that will check your theme for WordPress Coding Standards.
+TacticalWP comes with everything you need to run tests that will check your theme for WordPress Coding Standards.
 To enable this feature you'll need to install PHP Codesniffer, along with the WordPress Coding Standards set of "Sniffs".
 You'll need to have [Composer](https://getcomposer.org/) To install both run the following:
 ```bash
 $ composer create-project wp-coding-standards/wpcs:dev-master --no-dev
 ```